Trump has arrived in New York for his arraignment. What's next?

 That trial might not happen for a while

-Galluzzo expects defense attorneys to argue that it won't be fair for Trump to get a fair trial in Manhattan and push to have it moved somewhere else.
+Galluzzo expects defense attorneys to argue that it won't be possible for Trump to get a fair trial in Manhattan and push to have it moved somewhere else.

 And he doesn't think that's the only pretrial motion Trump's team will make.